saraarpasi/saraarpasi.github.io/README.md

 # saraarpasi.github.io
 Hi guys!
-A cultural bridge builder with an innovative mind, I foster understanding across borders by harnessing the power of dialogue.
+I am Sára, a cultural bridge builder with an innovative mind, I foster understanding across borders by harnessing the power of dialogue.
 Only together can we build a better future, therefore my communication and teamwork skills

 ## About me